Germany's Scholz to testify over handling of multibillion-euro tax fraud

 By Sarah Marsh

-BERLIN, Aug 19 (Reuters) - German Chancellor Olaf Scholz is set to testify in front of lawmakers on Friday over his role as Hamburg mayor in tackling a multibillion-euro tax fraud in a case that threatens to tarnish him even as he battles crises on multiple fronts.
+BERLIN, Aug 19 (Reuters) - German Chancellor Olaf Scholz is to testify in front of lawmakers on Friday over his role as Hamburg mayor in tackling a multibillion-euro tax fraud in a case that threatens to tarnish him even as he battles multiple crises.

 In the scheme of "cum-ex" or dividend stripping, banks and investors would swiftly trade shares of companies around their dividend payout day, blurring stock ownership and allowing multiple parties to falsely reclaim tax rebates on dividends.

-Warburg, which plays a big role in Germany's second largest city, eventually paid its 50 million euro tax bill after the federal finance ministry intervened.
+Warburg, which plays a big role in Germany's second largest city, eventually paid its tax bill of around 50 million euros ($50.31 million) after the federal finance ministry intervened.

-The case threatens to undermine the chancellor even as he is trying to hold his fractious coalition together in the face of growing public discontent over soaring energy inflation in the wake of Russia's invasion of Ukraine in late February.
+The case threatens to undermine the chancellor even as he is trying to hold his fractious coalition together in the face of public discontent over soaring energy inflation.

+His popularity is already lagging that of his economy and foreign ministers, while just 58% of Germans think he is doing a good job compared to an average of around 70% for his predecessor Angela Merkel during her 16 years in office.

+His Social Democrat Party (SPD) meanwhile has slipped into third place in polls behind the opposition conservatives and junior coalition partners the Greens.

 Scholz, who has dismissed suggestions of any impropriety in his handling of the affair, is due to face a Hamburg parliamentary committee of inquiry investigating the matter in a hearing on Friday from 1400 CET (1200 GMT).